kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

 ### Known Issues

+* PDFs in Zimit-based archives are blocked from viewing in the NWJS app.
 * **Printing**: In Electron apps, no preview is available prior to printing: we recommend you print to PDF first and then print the PDF, or use the PWA instead for printing (which has print preview).
 Before printing, ensure all sections you want to print are open (if you closed them).
+It is not possible to print Zimit-based articles in Firefox.
 * In the **NWJS** app, if you download an archive from within the app (from Configuration), you will be able to pick a download directory, and the download will start, but then there will be no further indication that a download is in progress.
 You will need to check the chosen download directory to see if the download has completed.
 * The **NWJS app** for Windows 7/8/10/11 will occasionally crash and exit when running in ServiceWorker mode.
 For now, it is recommended to use this app only in JQuery mode until this issue is resolved.
+We recommend using the Electron versions instead.
 * In the **NWJS app** only, YouTube-based videos in **Zimit archives** do not play with sound (this does not affect other archives such as TED Talks or Khan Academy).
 * Image manipulation (e.g. saving image to disk) does not currently work with the **NWJS app**.
 * On the **XP build** with some recent ZIMs __there is a CSS error in rendering image-heavy landing pages__, due to the age of the Chromium build included in the runtime package.
 However, you can access all articles by __pressing a space in the search box__.